top of page

 To feel pain, first, the injury must be sensed.
 Second, that injury message must convert to a signal that can travel rapidly through the body and be interpreted by the brain.
 The lipid structure appears to sense the force and convert it into a signal.
 The signal can then help activate the body's own pain-relieving responses—so long as there's no interference—lessening the pain's severity.

 Changes in brain structure correlated with patients’ pain perception and that behavior could be influenced, suggesting potential reversibility.
+With mind, we can reduce synchronization between brain areas involved in introspection, self-awareness and emotional regulation.

 Meditation has helped me gain some control over the way the brain processes pain signals.
 By letting go of storylines, slowing the breathing and relaxing the muscles, we can be with it fully.
 These techniques can be powerful compliments to conventional treatments.